valentineRutto/valentineRutto/README.md

 ### Hi there 👋
-I am **ValentineRutto** ,  a Native Android Engineer from Nairobi, Kenya.
+I am **ValentineRutto** ,  a Senior Mobile Applications  Engineer from Nairobi, Kenya.
 I am interested in working on socially and developer impactful projects.

 - 📫 How to reach me:  [All Links](https://linktr.ee/ValentineRutto)